julianh65/Bashba/bashba_parser/editlog.md

 of our function calls and function definitions so that we can pass in functions as well.
 This means we're going to have to do more work to edit it

+### Luke's Notes on Lambda Functions

+I made lambda functions their own type, lambda, created as follows

+lambda x;
+lambda x = int x, int y -> int : ( body )

+Added arrow token to Scanner

+Added lambda_def and expr match with Lambda of lambda_def to Ast

+Added Lambda to typ and lambda match for vdecl to Parser.mly

+Added Lambda(lambda_def) case to check_expr in Semant.ml.
+To check a lambda function, I just called check_func lambda, since the only difference between a lambda and a func is the presence of func.name, which isn't part of check_func.
+So, it should work.
+But I'm not sure!

 </details>